 Network members want to share their journey to renewables.
 We can put you in touch with members to find out more.
 In some cases, we can arrange a visit to their homes if you wish to see renewable energy systems in action.
 They can explain costs, how their renewable energy systems work, and answer any questions you may have.
 This advice can help you towards making an informed decision about a heat pump.

-You must meet several conditions to claim a Home Energy Scotland Loan for a heat pump.
+You must meet several conditions to claim Home Energy Scotland funding for a heat pump.

 - You must use a Microgeneration Certification Scheme (MCS) installer and products.